 Heather is a key member of the Commercial Litigation team in Southampton who works with a wide variety of clients to resolve complex contractual disputes.

 Main areas of practice

-Heather's work involves advising clients on a wide range of commercial disputes including termination of commercial contracts, breach of warranty claims and disputes relating to post-employment restrictive covenants.
+Heather has a great deal of experience advising in-house lawyers and senior employees on a wide range of corporate and commercial disputes including commercial contract claims, breach of warranty claims following the sale and purchase of a business, and disputes relating to employee restrictive covenants.

 Whether a client is looking to enforce its legal rights or protect its position Heather finds practical solutions that meet each business’ individual needs.
 Clients find Heather attentive and approachable.

 Heather studied Law at the University of Kent in Canterbury before completing the Legal Practice Course at the University of Law in 2008.
 She qualified as a solicitor at Coffin Mew based on the South coast and then worked at Shoosmiths, joining Blake Morgan in September 2016.